Eric Sidney Higgs: Director at Cambridge and later work

 Soon after his graduation from his Diploma studies, Higgs was appointed as 'Assistant Director of Research' within the Department of Archaeology at Cambridge, a post he held to retirement.
 In the later 1950s he worked with Charles McBurney in the excavation of upper Paleolithic caves in Britain.
 During one season there, Higgs had a severe heart attack which left him unwell for the rest of his life.

-He continued with his fieldwork in Greece and Israel, working always with a small devoted group of students, all attracted by his provocative and inspirational teaching.
-Through this, many of his students are now established archaeologists throughout the world.
-Excavation with Higgs was something of a rite of passage for the aspirant palaeolithic archaeologist.
-Fieldwork grants were small, and to compensate the working hours were long, with digging seven days each week, through most of the hours of daylight.
-Food was simple and spartan, so that the excavations took on the image of a boot camp.
-However, by this schooling of his students, and by his teaching, Higgs' influence has become widespread, and will remain integral to the core theory of archaeology.
+During the time the Department of Archaeology was divided into two factions — the flint typology faction under McBurney and the bone and seed faction under Higgs, who was infamous for playing favourites — individual paths and meritocracy were almost unheard of at Cambridge.
+Higgs's approach was typical of the old establishment of teachers.
+Students who disagreed with his choosing their path of study were gatekept from advancing in the university structures.